YanellaFT/The_Fitness_Ladder/README.md

 This project definetly challenged me and I learned so many new cool things I can apply to other projects later.

 I took inspiration from Aces, which is where I got the idea for this project from.
 I was in a workout slump and was wondering if I could combine three things I love (math, coding, playing card/board games, and working out) to help me and other athletes out.

+It is made with JS, HTML, and CSS.
+If you'd like to contribute to it, just clone the repo and you should be good to go.
+It can be deplyed on web.

 All cards are very home-friendly, meaning you don't need crazy equipment to get started.
 All you need is to press start, maybe a couple dumbells, and thats it.